 The water is provided to the building from the Warsaw water supply network.
 The main valve is located in the basement.
 Domestic hot water is prepared in the same source as the central heating, defining its efficiency as 0.90.
 The pipes are insulated, however the insulation condition is bad.
 In the system there is a circulation pump installed and it works constantly.
 There is less than 100 sinks or showers in the building, so seasonal efficiency of domestic hot water distribution equals 60%, according to [1].
 There is no water leakage control in the system, so regular controlling of toilet flush and taps is necessary.

-There are no water access points in classrooms.
+There are no water access points in the canteen directly, there are only water connections in the canteen kitchen.